Academic Calendar

 3 Credits Weekly (3-0-1)

-This course examines physiological systems that regulate the internal conditions of animals.
-Emphasis is placed on mechanisms that regulate water and ions, respiratory gases, and temperature in relation to the external environment.
-Physiological systems from both invertebrates and vertebrates are studied.
+Explore the physiological systems that control animals' internal environment.
+Describe mechanisms that regulate blood circulation, water and ions, respiratory gases, and temperature in relation to the external environment.
+Compare and contrast the physiological systems of invertebrates and vertebrates.
+Utilize your understanding of physiology to answer biological inquiries.

 Prerequisites: A minimum grade of C- in BIOL 107.